uit-no-old/elixir-excelerate/authorization-server.md

 - The Galaxy tool will get the user's email address as a command line parameter.
-- The Galaxy tool will be trusted to access all users data and will obtain an Access Token and a Refresh Token using the *Client Credentials Grant* as defined in RFC-6749 with a Scope that is limited to the requesting user's resources that are nessesary to run a job.
+- The Galaxy tool will be trusted to access all users data and will obtain an Access Token and a Refresh Token using the *Client Credentials Grant* (RFC-6749) with a Scope that is limited to the requesting user's resources that are nessesary to run a job.
 - The Galaxy Tool will hold the Access Token and Refresh Token in memory for subsequent API requests until the job has completed and the tool terminates.
 No authorization state will be persisted between multiple tool invocations.

 #### API requests to a Resource Server

-- The Client will provide the Access Token in the Authorization header to the API endpoint as defined in RFC-6750.
+- The Client will provide the Bearer Access Token in the Authorization header to the API endpoint (RFC-6750).
 - When the Resource Server receives the request it will query the Introspection Endpoint to get the Scope of the Access Token and verify that it's still valid.
 - If the Access Token is valid the Resource Server will compare the Access Token' Scope (as returned by the Introspection Endpoint) to the scope required to process the request.
-If the request is authorized it will process the request, otherwise it will respond with an error as defined in RFC-6750.
+If the request is authorized it will process the request, otherwise it will respond with an appropriate error code (RFC-6750).

 #### Browser downloading of datasets (not fully implemented - WIP)

-When downloading a data set (result) from our storage service via the browser it is nesessary to provide a direct link to the downloadable content while at the same time provide an authorization token in order to access the data.
+When downloading a data set (result) from our storage service via the browser it is nesessary to provide a direct link to the downloadable content while at the same time provide an Access Token in order to access the data.
 RFC-6750 allows for the use of an "access_token" URI query parameter containing a Bearer Token for authorization.
 A potential issue with this approach is that if a user shares a download link with other users they will get the user's access token.
-A solution to this is to limit the access token's Scope to only have read access to that particular resource, thus reducing the risk of users inadvertently giving access to their account.
+A solution to this is to limit the access token's Scope to only have read access to that particular resource, thus mitigating the risk of users inadvertently giving access to their account.

 ### Software components coupling and limitations

 #### Authorization Server
 The Authorization Server must know about all the IDPs and their protocols and policies.

-The Authorization server must also have full knowledge about which users are authorized to use which resources.
+The Authorization server must also have knowledge about which users are authorized to use which resources.

 #### Client